JP Morgan slashes price target on Ally Financial Inc. [ALLY] – find out why.

-Ally Financial Inc. [NYSE: ALLY] stock went on an upward path that rose over 0.35% on Thursday, amounting to a one-week price decrease of less than -4.28%.
+Ally Financial Inc. [NYSE: ALLY] price surged by 1.79 percent to reach at $0.83.
 The company report on February 10, 2022 that University Growth Fund announces close of $50 million fund led by Ally.

 Largest student-run venture capital program builds on commitment to improve diversity within the industry.